McCloudS/subgen/README.md

 <details>
 <summary>Updates:</summary>

+10 Feb 2024: Added some features from JaiZed's branch such as skipping if SDH subtitles are detected, functions updated to also be able to transcribe audio files, allow individual files to be manually transcribed, and a better implementation of forceLanguage.
+Added /batch endpoint (Thanks JaiZed).
+Allows you to navigate in a browser to http://subgen_ip:8090/docs and call the batch endpoint which can take a file or a folder to manually transcribe files.
+Added CLEAR_VRAM_ON_COMPLETE, HF_TRANSFORMERS, HF_BATCH_SIZE.
+Hugging Face Transformers boast '9x increase', but I have been unable to test them at this point.

 8 Feb 2024: Added FORCE_DETECTED_LANGUAGE_TO to force a wrongly detected language.
 Fixed asr to actually use the language passed to it.

 5 Feb 2024: General housekeeping, minor tweaks on the TRANSCRIBE_FOLDERS function.
 Added a GHCR repo in addition to Dockerhub.